 Some eyelid conditions do not cause any long term problems and will go away with time, or once an infection clears.

 Schedule an exam with your eye doctor if you are experiencing a problem with your eyelids.
 There are many different types of eyelid conditions, and a variety of effective treatment options to relieve uncomfortable symptoms and treat the conditions.

-Don’t hesitate— the earlier a problem is diagnosed, the better your chances for optimal treatment results.
+Don’t hesitate— an early diagnosis will increase your chances for optimal treatment results.